Why do translation companies offer other language services?

 Multilingual desktop publishing takes care of the design of websites, brochures and manuals that have been translated from one language to another.
 What takes two pages of text in English, might only take one and half pages in Spanish.
 Desktop publishing means the document is set out correctly and looks attractive.

 Transcreation is the process of translating a text, but not using the literal meaning, or taking the text word for word.
 Transcreation changes the text into the most appropriate form for the target country.
 A famous mistake by Kentucky Fried Chicken is their ‘Finger-lickin good’ slogan.
 When this was translated literally into Chinese, the meaning changed to ‘Eat your fingers off.’
 The slogan should have been transcreated to a phrase the Chinese would have associated with delicious fast food.

 Transcription is another service that can be linked to translation.
 Documents are often transcribed from an audio recording into a text and then translated.
 Court papers, audio videos, interviews and song lyrics are just some of the work that is carried out by a transcription service.

 Interpreting is translating the spoken word.
 It is used by corporate companies when doing business with clients abroad, by law courts dealing with foreign nationals and by governments, hospitals, television and radio.

-If you would like to more about Language Insight’s services.
+If you would like to know more about Language Insight’s services.
 Contact us by email or at our offices in Preston and London.
-Details are on the contact page of our website.
+Details are on our contact page.